 Imagine the counter scenarios

 “What ifs” are a great way of cultivating meaning from experiences.
-Think about “what could’ve happened” and analyse the possible outcomes from those experiences.
+Think about “what could’ve happened” and analyze the possible outcomes from those experiences.
 Reflection will not only help you discover meaning, but you also get to learn useful lessons.

 By imagining the counteractions to our experiences, we frame scenarios that can help us better understand what conspired.
 This mental approach is essential in helping us get acquire insight into the broader patterns beneath our experiences.

-Therefore, if your mind flees into “what if” escapades, accept it, let yourself explore the hypothetical realities.
+Therefore, if your mind flees into “what if” escapades, accept it, and let yourself explore the hypothetical realities.
 Just ensure that you use these questions to understand the facts better and why they’re how they are.